hzeller/joystick-gcode-jog/README.md

 Joystick Configuration
 ----------------------

 First, create a configuration for your specific joystick.
+Since each joystick has its own mapping of axis and buttons, we need to first tell machine-jog where these are.
 This will ask you to move the joystick to get the right axis and button mapping:

     mkdir js-conf
     ./machine-jog -C js-conf/